jvitku/nengo_1.4/README.md

 Changelog
 --------------

+###nenoros-master-v0.0.9

+* Modems are now able to reset corresponding ROS nodes.
+Now, the method `callHardReset(boolean randomize)` resets all corresponding ROS nodes (which support resetting).
+The method is called from the Nengo method `reset(boolean randomize)`.
+Calling the reset is asynchronous so far. @see `ctu.nengoros.comm.nodeFactory.modem.impl.RosResettingModem`.

 ###nenoros-master-v0.0.7

 * DefaultModem and NeuralModule Improved to implement the `awaitReady()` method from the `HannsNode`, by this way, the correct startup of all ROS components should be ensured.
 Therefore all waiting can be deleted (mostly in the unit tests).